k2view-academy/K2View-Academy/articles/k2verify/k2verify_execution/06_results.md

 Two file formats are generated as part of the report download:

 1. PDF Report
    * Contains the table-level summary of the verification results.
    * Provides a high-level overview suitable for sharing, auditing, and reporting.
+2. CSV File
+   * Lists all PII columns included in the verification process for each table.

-2. ZIP Archive
+3. ZIP Archive
    * Contains CSV files per table for detailed analysis:
      * Record-level summary CSV – Verification results per record.
      * Field-level summary CSV – Verification results per field.
    * These files enable detailed investigation, historical tracking, and external analysis of verification results.